-Business uncertainties in the shape of technology, people, competition, innovation, and so on, always find its way to challenge an organisation.
+Business uncertainties in the shape of technology, people, competition, innovation, and so on, always find their way to challenge an organization.
 It is a challenge that companies of all shapes and sizes face.
 Polaroid2, an American company founded in 1937, known for its instant film and cameras, filed for bankruptcy in 2001 and it was eventually sold.
-It was their inability to expand and look for long-term sustainability that lead to this.
+It was their inability to expand and look for long-term sustainability that leads to this.
 Had they started exploring, and kept the uncertainties of business in mind, a new area of expertise could have emerged successfully.

 Something creative and innovative eventually comes out from the risky actions companies take to tackle uncertainties.
 There may be various ways to conquer this, but the broader solution will always be to work on company culture.